spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/akeneo-pim.md

 2. In the platform selection filed, start typing "Akeneo" and select *Akeneo HTTP Client*.
 ![akeneo-http-client]
 3. Click **Next step**.
 4. In *Base URL*, enter the URL to your Akeneo PIM environment.
+For example, `https://test.cloud.akeneo.com`
 5. Go to your Akeneo PIM environment, to **Connections->Connection settings** and copy the following information from there to the *Create Client* page of the Spryker Middleware Powered by Alumio platform:
  - Client ID
  - Client Secret
  - Username
- - Password
+ - Password: Keep in mind that password is hidden in Akeneo.
+If you don't remember it, you have to generate a new one.

  ![connection-credentials]